-- The company’s need to be present in places where talent lives today, rather than wait for it to come to Cupertino.
+- The company needs to be present in places where talent lives today, rather than wait for it to come to Cupertino.

 Another impetus for decentralization from the tech hub is the successful branching out of senior executives in other cities and countries.
 Apple’s head of custom silicon, Johny Srouji’s “group opened up offices in Florida, Massachusetts, Texas, Israel and parts of Asia years ago.
 It has since expanded in Germany, Oregon and San Diego.”

-Globally, the company is hiring engineers in Canada, Germany, Spain, the U.K and New Zealand.
-Therefore, it is estimated that the move will create a larger talent pool by provinding tens and thousand of jobs “outside of Silicon Valley.”
-Maybe, offices in Russia are also part of the expansion plan becuase the Russian legislator are about to pass a new law that will compel Apple and other U.S tech companies with more than half a million daily users to open local offices in the country by January 2022.
+Globally, the company is hiring engineers in Canada, Germany, Spain, the U.K, and New Zealand.
+Therefore, it is estimated that the move will create a larger talent pool by providing tens and thousands of jobs “outside of Silicon Valley.”
+Maybe, offices in Russia are also part of the expansion plan because the Russian legislator is about to pass a new law that will compel Apple and other U.S tech companies with more than half a million daily users to open local offices in the country by January 2022.
 Previously, the company announced $1 billion euros investment in Germany for the development of its European Silicon Design Center’ in Munich to focus on 5G and future wireless technologies.

 The company is planning its move to out the valley at a time when a group of employees is concerned with its new back to offices ‘hybrid work‘ model, starting in September.
-The employees are requesting for ‘remote work’ indefinetly like Google and Facebook.
-In addition, the company is going to tes a ‘Retail Flex‘ hyrbid work pilot for Apple Store employees to accomodate increase in online shopping.
+The employees are requesting ‘remote work’ indefinitely like Google and Facebook.
+In addition, the company is going to test a ‘Retail Flex‘ hybrid work pilot for Apple Store employees to accommodate an increase in online shopping.
 To receive exclusive ‘Power On’ newsletter, click here.